-All of Specialty Chemicals 's facilities use proven and safe manufacturing processes, and are close to major customers or rail terminals.
+All of Specialty Chemicals' facilities use what we believe to be proven and safe manufacturing processes, and are close to major customers or rail terminals.

 The Port Edwards and Saskatoon facilities use membrane technology.
 These facilities were expanded in 2014 and 2015 to convert chlorine into higher value hydrochloric acid.